-When diving here, beware of small boats and jet skis which regularly speed under the bridge, taking no notice of dive flags.
+When diving here, beware of small boats and jet skis which regularly speed under the bridge, taking no notice of dive flags or the signs that prohibit jetskis in the area between the island and the mainland.
 When ascending at the end of a dive in the channel, make sure you listen before leaving the bottom.

 This dive is a circumnavigation of Bare Island.
 However, unless you are confident that you can last over an hour on your tank, do not attempt this dive.
 Also, you should only do this dive on an incoming tide as there can sometimes be a very strong current behind the island on an ebb tide.
 I suggest using a larger tank as even I cannot make it around on a 62 cubic foot tank (except as I will describe later).
 You can do in reverse on an outgoing tide.

-After gearing up, enter the water at the same spot as Bare Island Left.
+After gearing up, enter the water on the mainland under X100 in the map above.
 Start under the bridge and head to the east, circling the island in a clockwise direction.
-Follow the same route as the Bare Island Left dive until you come to the open flat area indicated on the accompanying diagram.
+Follow the same route as the Bare Island Left dive until you come to the open flat area indicated on the accompanying diagram (just past the caves).
 From here, keep as close as possible to the wall and you will come to a point below the back left corner of the island's rock platform.
 The depth here is six metres.
 If it is really calm you can cut between the island and the large rock.
 Alternatively, swim to the left of the rock.
 Continue in a south westerly direction until the depth is about 9 to 10 metres.

 After about 15 minutes the reef turns hard right and the depth is 5 to 6 metres.
 Instead of following the reef, cross the sand and head north-east and this will eventually bring you back to the bridge.
 Go under the bridge and exit where you entered the water.